-The model is initialized as explained in 2.2.9.
-Thereafter, for the dynamic simulation, the model is spin-up for a sufficiently long-time to attain dynamic equilibrium ( $\geq$ 5 years).
-A two-year run is carried out for the respective model application.
-The timestep (dt) for dynamic simulation is daily in order to match the frequency for which observation of field data is possible.
-For specific numerical experiment, model configuration required for the simulation will be detailed in section 2.2.11.1.
+The model is initialized as explained in Sect.
+2.2.9.
+Thereafter, for the dynamic simulation, the model is spin-up for a sufficiently long time to attain dynamic equilibrium ( $\geq$ 5 years).
+A 2 yr run is carried out for the respective model application.
+The time step (dt) for dynamic simulation is daily in order to match the frequency for which observation of field data is possible.
+For specific numerical experiment, model configuration required for the simulation will be detailed in Sect.
+2.2.11, "end-member type numerical experiment".

-2.2.11.1 End-member type numerical experiment
+End-member type numerical experiment

-For the numerical model experiment, we investigate the sediment's response to two end member types of deposition that can represent actual field observations in the Rhône prodelta (Pastor et al., 2018).
+For the numerical model experiment, we investigate the sediment's response to two end-member types of deposition that can represent actual field observations in the Rhône prodelta (Pastor et al., 2018).

-- Low OC content with high sediment thickness scenario (EM1): In this scenario, we assume that a 30 cm new layer of sediment of degraded sediment was deposited.
-This scenario can describe old terrestrial material and is similar to the extreme case of flood event of May/June 2008 in the proximal outlet of Rhône River where lateral transfer of low TOC sediment (around 1%) was deposited on top of the previously deposited sediment (OC around 1.5-3%) (Cathalot et al., 2010).
-Using the partitioning of the carbon as explained in section 2.2.7, An α value of 0.5 and 0.7 for Cfastorg and Csloworg respectively was used to scale the TOC profile in order to mimic this type of trend. - High OC with low sediment thickness scenario (EM2): For this, we assumed a moderate 10 cm deposition of a new layer enriched in carbon during a flood discharge event.
-This scenario can correspond to the end-member case of November 2008 flood type with high TOC around 2.5%, reaching more than 6% in some sediment cores from the prodelta (Pastor et al., 2018), (most likely composed of freshwater phytoplankton detritus, debris and freshly dead organisms) overlain on a less labile layer.
-In order to simulate this type of pattern, an α value of 20 and 10 for Cfastorg and Csloworg respectively was used to adjust the TOC profile to such high deposit OC scenario.
+- Low OC content with high sediment thickness scenario (EM1).
+In this scenario, we assume that a 30 cm new layer of sediment of degraded sediment was deposited.
+This scenario can describe old terrestrial material and is similar to the extreme case of flood event of May/June 2008 in the proximal outlet of Rhône River where lateral transfer of low TOC sediment (around 1%) was deposited on top of the previously deposited sediment (OC around 1.5%-3%) (Cathalot et al., 2010).
+Using the partitioning of the carbon as explained in Sect.
+2.2.7, an $\alpha$ value of 0.5 and 0.7 for $C{\rm org}^{\rm fast}$ and $C{\rm org}^{\rm slow}$ , respectively, was used to scale the TOC profile in order to mimic this type of trend.

+- High OC with low sediment thickness scenario (EM2).
+For this, we assumed a moderate 10 cm deposition of a new layer enriched in carbon during a flood discharge event.
+This scenario can correspond to the endmember case of November 2008 flood type with high TOC around 2.5 %, reaching more than 6 % in some sediment cores from the prodelta (Pastor et al., 2018), (most likely composed of freshwater phytoplankton detritus, debris, and freshly dead organisms) overlain on a less labile layer.
+In order to simulate this type of pattern, an α value of 20 and 10 for Corgfast and Corgslow, respectively, was used to adjust the TOC profile to such high-deposit OC scenario.

 Except for the $\alpha$ and the thickness of the flood deposit, all other parameters were held constant in all numerical experiments.
-The time of the event occurrence in both scenarios were initialized at period corresponding to published date for May and November 2008 flood deposition as reported in (Pastor et al., 2018).
-This helps to provide some realism to this hypothetical case study as well as appropriate context to the environmental regime when these events occurs.
+The time of the event occurrence in both scenarios were initialized at a period corresponding to published dates for May and November 2008 flood deposition as reported in Pastor et al. (2018).
+This helps to provide some realism to this hypothetical case study and appropriate context to the environmental regime when these events occur.